COSD-PANDA/datasd_council_report_2017/README.md

 # Executive Summary

+"Getting the right people, with the right skills, involved at the right time, in the right way, using the right data, to help make the right decision and create the right solution."

 ## Background
 The City of San Diego collects, produces, and stores an enormous amount of data.
 Some examples include: